The fastest way to find what you want is to scroll down to the the FAQ's and Index sections.

 WHO CAN CLAIM?

-To be eligible for the fourth grant you must be a self-employed individual or a member of a partnership.
+To be eligible for the fifth grant you must be a self-employed individual or a member of a partnership.
 You cannot claim the grant if you trade through a limited company or a trust.

 You must have traded in both tax years: